lunchpaillola/Versium-for-Airtable/README.md

 - **LinkedIn URL Processing**: Enter a LinkedIn URL to fetch associated professional details.
 - **Data Retrieval**: Automatically retrieves and displays the name, company, and domain, along with other pertinent company information.
-- **Easy to Use**: Seamlessly integrates within Airtable with a straightforward user interface.
+- **Updates Records in Airtable**: Automatically updates the selected fields in your Airtable base with the enriched information retrieved.

 ## Installation